KoPyae2/Financial-Tracker-App/README.md

 ## Features in Detail

 ### Transaction Management
+- Swipeable transaction items with edit and delete actions
 - Add, edit, and delete transactions
 - Categorize transactions with custom categories
 - Add detailed notes to transactions